Brain (DC Comics)

-Brain is a supervillain appearing in American comic books published by DC Comics.
+The Brain is a supervillain appearing in American comic books published by DC Comics.
 Commonly as a frequent enemy of the Doom Patrol and the Teen Titans, he is a French genius and criminal mastermind.

 The Brain appears as the main antagonist in the third season of the HBO Max series Doom Patrol, voiced by Riley Shanahan.

 Publication history

 The Brain first appeared in Doom Patrol #86 (March 1964) and was created by Arnold Drake and Bruno Premiani.
 Drake later commented: "I used that same concept in a Jerry Lewis comic book, and in a Bob Hope comic I had a totem pole that talked to him.
 Often times, I wrote the same storylines for the comedy stuff that I wrote for the serious stuff.
 I just turned it on its head".

 Fictional character biography

 As a scientist, the Brain performs experiments on animals to raise their intelligence.
-One of these is on a gorilla, who he names Monsieur Mallah and educates for almost a decade before making him his personal assistant.
+One of these is on a gorilla, who he names Monsieur Mallah and educates for almost a decade before making him his assistant.
 His colleague Niles Caulder grows jealous of his work and arranges for the Brain to get caught in an explosion, which destroys his body.
 Only the brain survives, which Caulder plans on putting into a robotic body.
 Mallah rescues the Brain, transferring him to a computer network that keeps him functioning.

-The Brain and Mallah form the Brotherhood of Evil in hopes of conquering the world and getting revenge on Caulder where it gains members like Madame Rouge, General Immortus, and Garguax.
-Caulder, now known as the "Chief", through a series of other accidents that he manipulated, forms the Doom Patrol (Caulder's involvement in the events which transformed the Doom Patrol, and the Brain, was a retcon decades after the creation of the Doom Patrol and the Brain; originally the incidents were genuine accidents).
+The Brain and Mallah form the Brotherhood of Evil in hopes of conquering the world and getting revenge on Caulder, recruiting Madame Rouge, General Immortus, and Garguax.
+Caulder, now known as the "Chief", through a series of other accidents that he manipulated, forms the Doom Patrol.
 The Brain, Mallah, and their Brotherhood's criminal activities also pit them against the Teen Titans.
-The Brotherhood go against the newly formed Justice League, with the Brain using a genetic splicer to take the Flash's legs, Green Lantern's ring, Black Canary's vocal chords, and the Martian Manhunter's eyes.
+The Brotherhood go against the newly formed Justice League, with the Brain using a genetic splicer to take the Flash's legs, Green Lantern's ring, Black Canary's vocal chords, and Martian Manhunter's eyes.
 The Brain is defeated by the League and the Doom Patrol, the League using cybernetic implants created by Niles Caulder to compensate for their lost powers.
 Aquaman is thrown to the Brain, overpowers his control of the ring, and separates the Brain from his makeshift body.